The Service Desk Handbook of Sanjay Nair

 With over 26 years of experience in the field, Nair knows a thing or two about the secrets of success.
 He stressed the added value that it is assembling a dream team, composed of the right people with the right skills.
 It's like building a solid foundation for your help desk, ensuring smooth operations from day one.

-Currently, he holds the prestigious position of Manager of IT Operations at Knet, where he continues to make waves in the industry.
 But his journey doesn't stop there.
-Previously, he served as the Help Desk Manager at Automated System Company and successfully ran the Network Operations Center and Service Desk at the National Bank of Kuwait.
+Previously, he worked in the banking and aviation sectors.
+He served as the Help Desk Manager at Automated System Company and successfully ran the Network Operations Center and Service Desk at the National Bank of Kuwait.

 Make sure to tune in to the entire episode featuring Nair, as he emphasizes the value of industry-recognized certifications in enhancing the skills and credibility of Service Desk professionals.
-And remember, you can sign up for our monthly live recordings and directly ask any questions during the session.

 The making of the service desk handbook

-Nair began by emphasizing the pivotal role of service and support as a career option.
-He highlighted the role of people skills in the service industry, stating that effectively dealing with different kinds of people is essential for success.
-While technical skills can be developed, the ability to handle people effectively is necessary.
+Nair began by emphasizing the pivotal role of service and support as an option for IT career development.
+He highlighted the role of people skills (also known as soft skills) in the service industry, stating that effectively dealing with different kinds of people is essential for success.

 "I think the beauty of it happens when you figure out how to deal with different kinds of people because skills you can always develop.
 You can do numerous training courses, get numerous certifications, but if you do not know how to handle people, then the service industry is just not for you.
 You might as well sit behind a PC and just code your life away because you're not going to move ahead."